Health and Medical Collection

 - A comprehensive health reference collection for obtaining ready reference information or doing extensive literature searches, with strong resources in related biomedical fields.

-- State and Federal documents containing health information, much of it statistical, from the U.S. government, New York State, and other states.
+- State documents and Federal documents containing health information, much of it statistical, from the U.S. government, New York State, and other states.

 - Health-related publications from many other countries and from international groups such as the World Health Organization.